On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Examples of primitively symplectic orbifolds of dimension 4

 When the group $H$ is non abelian, the situation is more complicated (the deformation class does not only depends on $H$) and Fujiki only provides 5 additional examples.

 Mongardi \cite[Example 4.5.1 and Example 4.5.2]{MongT} constructed two manifolds $(X_1,\sigma_1)$ and $(X_2,\sigma_2)$ of $K3^{[2]}$-type endowed with symplectic automorphisms of order 11 such that

 We denote the quotients $M_{11}^i=X_i/\sigma_i$ with $i\in\left\{1,2\right\}$.
-The primitively symplectic orbifolds $M_{11}^1$ and $M_{11}^2$ both have second Betti number equal to 3 and have 5 isolated singularities.
+The primitively symplectic orbifolds $M_{11}^1$ and $M_{11}^2$ both have second Betti number equal to 3 and have 5 isolated cyclic quotient singularities of order 11.
 Moreover their Beauville--Bogomolov forms were computed in \cite[Theorem 1.2]{Lol2}.
-Such automorphism was also discovered in \cite{FuGlasgow} for Fano varieties of lines in cubic fourfolds.
+The pair $(X_1, \sigma_1)$ was independently discovered in \cite{FuGlasgow}.

 In general, the fourth Betti number of the quotient of a manifold of $K3^{[2]}$-type by an automorphism of prime order $p\neq 2,5$ can be computed using the Boissi\`ere--Nieper-Wisskirchen--Sarti invariants and the fact that: